 The Bill of Rights, the Hawaii Constitution and civil rights laws would only be well-meaning promises if people did not fight to protect them.
 The American Civil Liberties Union (ACLU) is the only national organization dedicated to defending and expanding the civil liberties of all people.

-During each session of the Hawaii Legislature and year-round at all levels of government, the ACLU of Hawaii works to persuade our government officials to pass legislation that protects civil liberties.
+During each session of the Hawaii Legislature (begins January, ends May) and year-round at all levels of government, the ACLU of Hawaii works to persuade our government officials to pass legislation that protects civil liberties.
 The ACLU of Hawaii Legislative Program invites applications for Legislative externships.
 Our externship program is designed to offer students an opportunity to experience the day-to-day operations of the ACLU of Hawaii’s Legislative Program.
 Students will provide lobbying support and assist with various civil liberties initiatives and will work closely with and be supervised by our Legislative Coordinator.

 (Click here for more details on Legislative Internships.)